Magic-Master420/COMP9517-Group-Project/ReadMe.md

 | `training_results_history.xlsx`                  | Contains training result logs of parameter changes and data augmentation implemenation for comparison.                           |

 ### Main libraries used
+- PyTorch — main deep learning framework used for model training and testing
+- Segmentation Models Pytorch  — used for the U-Net model, pretrained weights, transforms, and image utilities
+- NumPy — used for array handling and numerical operations
+- Matplotlib — used for graphs and result visualisation
+- cv2_imshow — alternative to cv2's imshow to resolve issues with displaying images on Google Colab
+- albumentations — used for image and mask augmentation
+- pandas — used for saving and reviewing experiment results in Excel format
+- openpyxl — used for writing Excel result files

 ### External code / resources used